WhatsApp Support Service

 Why do children steal?

 Children steal for a variety of reasons and each incident is different and is motivated by individual reasons.
 A child may have stolen from a shop, school, of their friends, family members, etc. Whatever they have stolen, it is important to point out the severity of their actions and the possible consequences.
-Let them know that they could gain a negative reputation and others will have no trust in them.
+Let them know that they could gain a negative reputation, and others will have no trust in them.
 It is also important to point out that they may have also broken the law by stealing and that alone has severe consequences.

 Your child may have stolen something to impress their friends and feel like they fit in amongst their peers.
 They might have stolen as they want to buy something they are not allowed to have normally.
-They may have stolen for attention as sometimes even negative attention can seem better than none at all.
+They may have stolen for attention as sometimes even negative attention can seem better than none.
 If you notice something missing, they have gained attention, whether they own up to it or lie.
 If this is a cry for help, you may need to help them explore their emotional health.

 Teach them the value of money.
-Explain that money can be earned, and encourage children to do chores in return for pocket money.
+Explain that money can be earned and encourage children to do chores in return for pocket money.
 Make them understand how important it is to budget and save, and that if they steal from you, they may have to go without other things to make up for it.

 Talk about other people’s feelings.
 Try to make them understand how bad it makes people feel to be stolen from.
 Ask them to put themselves in that position and think about how they would feel if something they loved, like their favourite toy, was taken.